Sujal-2820/Satpura-Bio/PROJECT_OVERVIEW.md

 1. When user in vendor's region places an order:
    - Vendor receives notification
-   - Vendor checks stock availability
+   - Vendor checks stock availability for each item in the order
 2. Vendor options:
-   - "Available" → accepts order → arranges delivery
+   - **"Available"** → accepts entire order → arranges delivery
-   - "Not Available" → must provide reason (e.g., out of stock, delay in shipment)
-     - System redirects order to Admin for fulfillment
+   - **"Not Available"** → rejects entire order with reason → System redirects order to Admin for fulfillment
+   - **"Partial Acceptance"** → Vendor can accept some items and reject others:
+     - Items that vendor has in stock (sufficient quantity) → Vendor fulfills those items
+     - Items that vendor doesn't have (or insufficient quantity) → Those items are automatically escalated to Admin
+     - System splits the order into two parts:
+       - **Vendor Order**: Items accepted by vendor (vendor fulfills)
+       - **Admin Order**: Items rejected/escalated to admin (admin fulfills from master warehouse)
+     - User receives notification about partial fulfillment
+     - Both orders are tracked separately but linked to the original order
 3. Vendor updates order status:
-   - Accepted → Processing → Delivered
+   - Accepted → Processing → Delivered (for vendor-fulfilled items)
 4. Vendor can see payment status (advance received / pending balance)

 ### Step 5: Purchase from Admin